Broccoli Pasta Recipe with Anchovy Breadcrumbs

 - ½ teaspoon kosher salt

-- 3 garlic cloves peeled and thinly sliced
+- 3 garlic cloves peeled and sliced thinly

 - ¼ teaspoon red pepper flakes or more to taste

-- Pecorino Romano cheese or Parmesan cheese, grated, optional
+- grated Pecorino Romano cheese

 For the Panko Breadcrumb Topping